 “Happy and Gay” is a revisionist history document reflecting the form of a 1930’s-styled cartoon musical.

 This film’s goal is to be a “revisionist history” work, imitating the Hollywood cartoon of the 1930s.
 It’s main focus is aimed at responding to acts of censorship, prejudice and stereotype by re-placing a positive representation of gay and lesbian characters into a positively queer narrative.
 I think of this as a document that could not exist at the time it references because of dominant social, cultural, and religious moral codes of the time.

 The 1930’s American Hollywood Hays Code, in collaboration with the Catholic Church’s “Legion of Decency” were focused on limiting filmic representation in the name of “morality and good taste.”
 This activity enforced the erasure of a positive gay and lesbian presence.
 It was not just about being underrepresented, but was very much about not existing at all in any positive way.
 Depictions were aimed at profiling a depraved and pitiful creature that was ultimately punished for their unnatural life, and caused anxiety and frustration in their heterosexual counterparts.

 The role of revisionist history has both it’s negative and positive aspects.
 It is an attempt to re-make historical information for the purposes of engineering a desired change in the public awareness and understanding of a matter.
 It’s most frequently associated with an historical event or belief.
 At it’s most benign, it’s used to update older information in order to include new discoveries and ways of thinking.
 As a more active yet positive activity, information is added that helps to unveil information that had been suppressed.
 As a negative activity, it’s used to deny something existed or occurred.

-An example of my use of this kind pf stereotype can be seen in this close-up framing of a scene from the film.
+An example of my use of this can be seen in this close-up framing of a scene from the film.
 The Asian opium smoker was a common derogatory way of pointing at the Asian immigrant in America.
 He appears in the background as an elevator operator, a job commonly held at the time.